Yarick-Workshop/Walking-Dog-4-Paws/README.md

 **If you have any questions** – contact me in either Telegram channel (see above) or Mail: techno.man.983@gmail.com.
 I can communicate in English without any problems.

-⚠️ **Pay attention**: I do not answer to any comments on YouTube (despite I read them).
+⚠️ **Pay attention**: I do not respond to any comments on YouTube (despite I read them).
 Why?
 It is a HUGE secret 🙃